Efficient Multitask Feature and Relationship Learning: MULTICONVEX OPTIMIZATION

 which implies that $P$ is a doubly stochastic matrix.
 Given $U$ being an orthonormal matrix, we have $\log|\Sigma_1| = \log|U\Lambda U^T| = \log|\Lambda|$.
 On the other hand, it can be readily verified that the following equality holds:

 By combining all the transformations in \eqref{equ:t1}, \eqref{equ:t2} and \eqref{equ:t3} and plug them in \eqref{equ:optsigma}, we have the following equivalent optimization problem:

 where $\mathbf{1}_d$ denotes a vector of all ones with dimension $d$.
 To solve (\ref{equ:short}), we make the following key observations: \begin{enumerate}[noitemsep,topsep=0pt] \item The minimization is decomposable in terms of $P$ and $\lambda$.
-Furthermore, the optimization over $P$ is a linear program (LP). \item For any bounded LP, there exists at least one extreme point that achieves the optimal solution. \item The set of $d\times d$ doubly stochastic matrices, denoted as $B_d$, forms a convex polytope, known as the Birkhoff polytope. \item By the Birkhoff-von Neumann theorem, $B_d$ is the convex hull of the set of permutation matrices, i.e., every extreme point of $B_d$ is a permutation matrix. \end{enumerate} Combine all the analysis above, it is clear to see that the optimal solution $P$ must be a permutation matrix.
+Furthermore, the optimization over $P$ is a linear program (LP). \item For any bounded LP, there exists at least one extreme point that achieves the optimal solution. \item The set of $d\times d$ doubly stochastic matrices, denoted as $B_d$, forms a convex polytope, known as the Birkhoff polytope. \item By the Birkhoff-von Neumann theorem, $B_d$ is the convex hull of the set of permutation matrices, i.e., every extreme point of $B_d$ is a permutation matrix. \end{enumerate} Combining all the analysis above, it is clear to see that the optimal solution $P$ must be a permutation matrix.
 This motivates us to reduce (\ref{equ:short}) to a minimum-weight perfect matching problem on a weighted complete bipartite graph as follows: for any $\lambda, \nu\in\RR_+^d$, we can construct a weighted $d\times d$ bipartite graph $G = (V_\lambda, V_\nu, E;w)$ as follows: \begin{itemize}[noitemsep,topsep=0pt] \item For each $\lambda_i$, construct a vertex $v_{\lambda_i}\in V_\lambda$, $\forall i$. \item For each $\nu_j$, construct a vertex $v_{\nu_j}\in V_\nu$, $\forall j$. \item For each pair $(v_{\lambda_i}, v_{\nu_j})$, construct an edge $e(v_{\lambda_i}, v_{\nu_j})$ with weight $w(e(v_{\lambda_i}, v_{\nu_j})) = \lambda_i \nu_j$. \end{itemize} The following theorem relates the solution of the minimum weight matching to the partial solution of (\ref{equ:short}) w.r.t. $P$: \begin{theorem} Let $\lambda = (\lambda_1, \ldots, \lambda_d)$ and $\nu = (\nu_1, \ldots, \nu_d)$ with $\lambda_1\geq\cdots\geq\lambda_d$ and $\nu_1\leq\cdots\leq\nu_d$.
-The minimum-weight perfect matching on $G$ is $\pi^* = \{(v_{\lambda_i}, v_{\nu_i}): 1\leq i\leq d\}$ with the minimum weight $w(\pi^*) = \sum_{i=1}^d \lambda_i\nu_{i}$.
+The minimum-weight perfect matching on $G$ is the set of edges $\pi^* = \{(v_{\lambda_i}, v_{\nu_i}): 1\leq i\leq d\}$ with the minimum weight $w(\pi^*) = \sum_{i=1}^d \lambda_i\nu_{i}$.
 Furthermore, it equals $\min_P \lambda^T P \nu$. \end{theorem} \emph{Proof sketch}.
-The full proof of Thm.~\ref{thm:combined} is deferred to the appendix, and here we only show a sketch of the high-level idea.
-Basically, given a matching in the graph as shown in Fig.~\ref{fig:sketch}, if there is an inverse pair (a cross) in the matching, then we can improve the matching by removing the inverse pair.
-Since there are only at most finitely many number of inverse pairs, an inductive argument shows that the optimal matching is achieved when there is no inverse pair, i.e., $v_{\lambda_i}$ is matched to $v_{\nu_i},\forall i\in[d]$.
+The full proof of Theorem~\ref{thm:combined} is deferred to the appendix, and here we only show a sketch of the high-level idea.
+Basically, given any matching in the graph, if there is an inverse pair (a cross) in the matching, then we can improve the matching by re-matching the inverse pair, as shown in Figure~\ref{fig:invpair}.